llogiq/llogiq.github.io/_drafts/fast.md

 }
 ```

-And here is the version that uses custom autovectorizable `usizex2` and `f64x2`
+And here is my version that uses custom autovectorizable `usizex2` and `f64x2`
 types:

 ```Rust